Skip to main content Skip to secondary navigation

 Main content start

-In accordance with Stanford's Winter closure, the EPS department will be closed starting December 21, 2022 to reopen January 4, 2023.
-Email access to staff will not be available during this time so plan accordingly.
+In accordance with Stanford's Winter closure, the EPS department will be closed starting December 21, 2024, to reopen on January 6, 2025.
+Email access to staff will not be available during this time, so plan accordingly.

 The following items must be received in the electronic application: